 What are the issues?

 In Windows 10 for instance, Google Earth Pro often freezes, runs blurry, or crashes after installation.
-Here are the some of the most common issues faced by Windows 10 users.
+Here are some of the most common issues faced by Windows 10 users.

 - Not running at all – Google Earth users sometimes complain that it just would not load, start or even install on Windows 10.
 They have also reported that the application would not even open in their systems.